aakers24/THM/Paths/SOC1/SOC1.md

 * Redline is an open-source windows app intended to give a high-level view of memory analysis through a nice GUI.

-* Redline provides the ability to capture and analyze various amounts of the disk/memory depends on the operating system.
+* Redline provides the ability to capture and analyze various amounts of the disk/memory depending on the operating system.

 * IOC files - They are basically just plaintext files containing indicators of compromise which are stored in .ioc files.
 They can be modified and shared with the security community.